ionic-team/vscode-ionic/roadmap.md

 - Fix pnpm install at base if "Install node modules" is run
 - Show command run when "Install node modules" done
 - Test with https://github.com/ionic-enterprise/tutorials-and-demos-ng.git
+- Fix: The bundledWebRuntime configuration option has been deprecated.
+Can be safely deleted.
 - Recommendation for experimental migration to Angular standalone components
 - Recommendation for experimental migration to Angular built-in control flow syntax
 - Recommendation of migration to @ionic/angular (major versions) and link to migration doc